 - Make sure all equipment-such as bindings and boots-fit properly.

-- Ski and snowboard in control and be aware of the rules of the slope.
+- Ski and snowboard in control and at appropriate levels.
+Be aware of the rules of the slope.

 - Get in shape for winter sports.
 Being prepared for rigorous activity will help prevent injuries.

 - Wear warm, close fitting clothing.
 Loose clothing can get tangled in lifts, towropes or ski poles.
-Also, be sure to wear insulated gloves and boots.
+Be sure to wear insulated gloves and boots.

 - Never ski or snowboard alone.
 Make sure you have at least one partner so someone is there if you get hurt.